 TGm editor, please update the 5th paragraph in this subclause as shown below:

-The localMAC is the MAC address of the mesh STA that is managing this mesh peering instance.
-The peerMAC is the MAC address of the peer mesh STA or the candidate peer mesh STA.
+The localMAC is the MAC address of the mesh STA that is managing this mesh peering instance if the mesh STA is not affiliated with a mesh MLD; otherwise, the localMAC is the MLD MAC address of the mesh MLD that is managing the mesh peering instance.
+The peerMAC is the MAC address of the peer mesh STA or the candidate peer mesh STA if the peer mesh STA or the candidate peer mesh STA is not affiliated with a mesh MLD; otherwise, the peerMAC is the MLD MAC address of the peer mesh MLD or the candidate peer mesh MLD.
 The localLinkID is an integer generated by the mesh STA.
-The localLinkID shall be unique among all existing link identifiers used by the mesh STA for its MPM finite state machines.
-The mesh STA selects the localLinkID to provide high assurance that the same number has not been used to identify a recent MPM finite state machine.
-The peerLinkID is the localLinkID of the peer mesh STA or candidate peer mesh STA and is supplied in the Mesh Peering Management element (see 9.4.2.100 (Mesh Peering Management element)) of the Mesh Peering Open and Mesh Peering Confirm frames.
+The localLinkID shall be unique among all existing link identifiers used by the mesh STA or mesh MLD for its MPM finite state machines.
+The mesh STA or mesh MLD selects the localLinkID to provide high assurance that the same number has not been used to identify a recent MPM finite state machine.
+The peerLinkID is the localLinkID of the peer mesh STA or peer mesh MLD or candidate peer mesh STA or candidate peer mesh MLD and is supplied in the Mesh Peering Management element (see 9.4.2.100 (Mesh Peering Management element)) of the Mesh Peering Open and Mesh Peering Confirm frames.

 Mesh GTKSA